When deciding between a hard-wired Fire Detection and Alarm System (FDAS) and a wireless FDAS, some things have to be considered.

 If the building is existing, wireless fire alarm systems might be the better choice, if the building is being erected, a hard-wired system may be the better choice.

-We Offer the Best Auxiliary Radio Communication System Installation and Maintenance Service in NYC.
+We Offer the Best Fire Alarm System Installation, Engineering and Inspection Service in NYC.

 Receive Your FREE Estimate in 8 hours, Guaranteed!